UI Automator is a UI testing framework suitable for cross-app functional UI testing across system and installed apps.

 The UI Automator testing framework provides a

-UiDevice class to
+UiDevice class to access and

-or display size.
+display size.
 The

-also let you perform actions such as:
+perform actions such as:

 - Change the device rotation.